 Drugstore or dermatologist-recommended sunscreen?

-Dermatologist-recommended sunscreens are sometimes known as medical-grade sunscreens or pharmaceutical sunscreens, but it is important to know that sunscreens do not require a prescription.
+Dermatologist-recommended sunscreen is sometimes known as medical-grade sunscreen or pharmaceutical sunscreen, but it is important to know that sunscreens do not require a prescription.
 All sunscreens are regulated by the U.S. Food and Drug Administration (FDA) as over-the-counter drugs.
 Because of the abundance and variety of sunscreens on the market, dermatologists curate a selection of sunscreens to make it easier for people to choose products that are safe, effective and may have additional skin health benefits, such as anti-aging properties.
-Dermatologist-recommended sunscreens often come from companies that perform additional research or testing on their skin care products, including clinical trials.
+Dermatologist-recommended sunscreen often comes from companies that perform additional research or testing on their skin care products, including clinical trials.

 “It takes a lot of effort for consumers to decode a sunscreen label,” Dr. Olasz Harken said.
 “Choosing a dermatologist-recommended sunscreen can take the guesswork out of the process.
 We tailor the sunscreen to the patients’ skin type, skin cancer risk, lifestyle and medical procedures they may have had.”

 The easiest way to purchase a dermatologist-recommended sunscreen is through your dermatologist’s office.
 The staff at FORME can guide you in making the right selection.
 If you are sunscreen shopping on your own, there are a number of blogs that list top sunscreen choices recommended by dermatologists that could help point you in the right direction.
 However, these lists do not usually provide detailed enough information on the recommended products for consumers to make the most informed choice.
 This is why it is so important to understand the sunscreen bottle’s label — so you know what to look for, what to avoid and you can choose a sunscreen that fits with what a dermatologist would recommend when it comes to ingredients (filters), SPF and other features.